 Follow an early childhood teacher as she welcomes YA roster artist Khaleshia Thorpe-Price into her classroom.
 Artist, teacher, and parent testimonials speak to the enormous impact that arts-integrated learning has on Maryland's youngest learners through the Maryland Wolf Trap Early Learning Through the Arts Program.

 At the William S. Baer school, arts-integrated learning has a powerful—even unexpected—impact on students and educators.
 Master teaching artist Sue Trainor imparts tools for creating meaningful and joyful learning for students of all abilities through the Maryland Wolf Trap Early Learning Through the Arts Program.

 Arts-integrated learning helps transform a classroom at William Paca Elementary from one that is struggling with attendance, behavior, motivation, and engagement issues to a classroom filled with students jumping, dancing, creating, dreaming, and living—where children and teachers alike can be viewed as whole people.

 An ELA teacher credits her school’s soaring 8th grade test scores to meeting each individual child’s learning style through arts integration.
 Young Audiences roster artists transform every day learning through the arts and inspire students to continue learning and creating even after the class ends.

 Breaking In, Breaking Through

 What makes kids want to break into a school as opposed to break out of one?
 The arts.
-Inspiring positivity and educating through individual art forms, our teaching artists are leading the way in transforming learning and students’ attitude towards school.
+Inspiring positivity and educating through individual art forms, our teaching artists are leading the way in transforming learning and students’ attitudes towards school.